 Content Marketing for E-commerce

-It has never been easier to buy things online than right now in 2018.
+It has never been easier to buy things online than right now in 2020.
 That means that there is a lot of competition in the e-commerce space with how easy it is to set up a store using platforms like Shopify.
 The days of starting a store and seeing traffic come in are pretty much over.
-Especially with Amazon powering most of the e-commerce online, its hard to stand out in the crowd.
+Especially with Amazon powering most of the e-commerce online, it’s hard to stand out in the crowd.

 You now need to create compelling content to bring in target visitors and eventually convert them into customers.
 One of the best ways to bring in more organic traffic to your store is to build content.